COVID precautionary restrictions to remain enforced in Kerala for 1 year; Check fresh guidelines

 Regulations:

-The District Collectors shall ensure due compliance of the regulations.
+The District Collectors shall ensure due to compliance of the regulations.
 Whoever contravenes any of these regulations shall be punishable under the provisions of the Kerala Epidemic Diseases Ordinance, 2020.